Skip to content

 ASCII

 ASCII is also a subset (C0 Controls and Basic Latin) of the Unicode standard, the default text encoding for the modern Internet and computing devices.
-The subset support often means basic text can be read and written by devices that use either standard.
+The subset support often means simple text can be read and written by devices that use either standard.

 See Codepages and text encodings for the character sets supported by the code.